Skip to content Skip to footer

 Weather

-Makati City experiences a tropical climate with high temperatures ranging from 25-35°C (77-95°F) throughout the year.
-The city sees a significant amount of rainfall during the wet season from June to November, with occasional typhoons.
-Humidity levels can be quite high, especially during the rainy season.
-Air quality can vary, with pollution levels increasing in urban areas.
+Makati City experiences a tropical climate with high temperatures ranging from 25°C to 33°C throughout the year.
+The city’s rainy season typically occurs from June to November, with occasional typhoons.
+Humidity levels are generally high, averaging around 70-80%.
+Air quality can vary but may be affected by urban pollution.

 Language

-The official languages spoken in Makati City are Filipino (Tagalog) and English.
-English is widely used in business, commerce, and tourism, making it easy for travelers to communicate with locals.
+Tagalog and English are widely spoken in Makati City.
+English is commonly used in business, education, and tourism, making it easy for international visitors to communicate with locals.

 Cost Of Living